 Energy Balance: Your Maintenance Secret WeaponArticle posted in: Nutrisystem Success

-During the time that you worked so hard to lose weight, your goal was all about burning off more calories than you consumed.
-Now that you’ve lost the weight and are transitioning into the maintenance stage of life, your new goal is all about breaking even when it comes to caloric intake.
+During the time that you worked so hard to find a way to lose weight, your weight loss goal was all about burning off more calories than you consumed.
+Now that you’ve eaten the right foods, lost the weight and are transitioning into the weight loss maintenance stage of life, your new goal is all about breaking even when it comes to caloric intake.
 That means achieving energy balance.
 Energy balance is taking in just the right number of calories needed to manage your weight.

 Energy balance is critical when it comes to weight loss maintenance.
 In order to maintain your current weight, you must aim to consume only those calories that you need for your body to function throughout the day (including both normal activity and exercise).
+So, how many calories should you eat to maintain your weight loss?
 There may be some trial and error involved with achieving energy balance as you adapt to this new stage of life.
 One place that you can start is in understanding your Basal Metabolic Rate.

 Basal Metabolic Rate—or BMR—is the number of calories needed to keep your body functioning at rest.
 That means you don’t have to exercise to burn off everything you’re eating because your body requires energy just to get through a day.
 The human body needs a certain amount of energy (calories) in order to perform tasks like breathing, blinking or regulating body temperature.

 BMR affects the rate that an individual burns calories and ultimately, whether they maintain their weight (or gain or lose it).
 You can come up with a rough estimate of your BMR utilizing the Mifflin St. Jeor Equation which goes like this:

 For men: BMR= 10 x weight (kg) + 6.25 x height (cm) – 5 x age (years) + 5